The M2R project

 For students who have chosen to defend their project in Sept.

 We have organised 4 project jurys with slots for Research and Professional projects on Monday 4, Tuesday 5 and Wednesday 6 Sept.
-The classrooms for defences will be announced in August.
+The classrooms for defences will be held in D113, D115 and D117.
+Video-conference participation for certain defences is possible on monday afternoon in E404.

-Jury 1: Data Science students and AIW students will defend on Monday 4th, and Tuesday 5.
+Jury 1: Data Science students and AIW students will defend on Monday 4th, and Tuesday 5 in D113.
 Massih-Reza Amini will serve as president.
-Research project may be scheduled here.
-Professional Projects may be scheduled here.
+The following is a preliminary draft schedule (subject to change)

-Jury 3R: AISSE students will defend Research projects on Monday 4th and Tuesday 5th Sept.
+Jury 3R: AISSE students will defend Research projects on Monday 4th and Tuesday 5th Sept. in D117.
 Sophie Dupuy Chessa will serve as president.
-AISSE Research project may be scheduled here.
+The following is a preliminary draft schedule.

-Jury 3P: AISSE students will defend Professional projects on the morning of Tuesday 5th Sept.
+Jury 3P: AISSE students will defend Professional projects on the morning of Tuesday 5th Sept. in D117.
 James Crowley will serve as president.
-AISSE Professional project may be scheduled here.
+The following is a preliminary draft schedule.

 How to submit your report.